ClaytonFarr/booster-testing-utilities/README.md

 - [x] make test work in AWS deployed environment
 - [x] check if test updates can fire vitest HMR
 - [x] abstract test patterns into reusable functions
+- [x] create 2nd integration test

 - [ ] re-tests in AWS deployed environment
 - [ ] note expectations for each element / integration
 - [ ] create test example for each type of integration

-- [ ] create 2nd integration test
 - [ ] sort out how to make these tests show up in coverage report

 _References_